 Hire temporary workers

 In limiting your non-exempt employees to a 40 hour work week, you may find the need for the occasional temporary worker to meet business demands.
-Hiring temporary workers to can be more cost-effective than raising salaries across the board or paying overtime.
+Hiring temporary workers can be more cost-effective than raising salaries across the board or paying overtime.

 Prepare for communication to affected employees